When purchasing a property, it can often be a rollercoaster of excitement and stress.

 In legal terms, there are generally two classes of items in a property: goods or chattels and fixtures or fittings.

-Fixtures (the bit that doesn’t fall out when you tip it upside down) are part of the property and are sold with the property.
+- They are the bit that doesn’t fall out when you tip it upside down are part of the property and are sold with the property.

-On the other hand, goods are movable items that the vendor can take with them at settlement.
+Goods, on the other hand, are movable items that the vendor can take with them at settlement.

 The vendor bought a new dishwasher only a few months ago – it looks built-in, but there really aren’t any screws holding it in place.